Second edition of CNIO Arte, a project developed by CNIO with the support of Fundación Banco Santander

 The piece that Chema Madoz has created for CNIO consists of 30 photo engravings, numbered and signed, which may be purchased through the Trinta Gallery, the Elvira Gonzalez Gallery and the CNIO web page.
 All the money collected from the sale will be used to support cancer research at CNIO, through the CNIO Friends philanthropic initiative.

 The work will be exhibited at CNIO from February 19 to April 12.
-In addition, coinciding with the season of contemporary art fairs, it will also be presented at ARCOmadrid on 1 March at 6pm (Room 38), and at the JUSTMAD art fair, where, between February 26 and March 3, the project will be explained at a stand that will exhibit one of Madoz’s photo engravings and a portrait of Cirac.
+In addition, coinciding with the season of contemporary art fairs, it will also be presented at ARCOmadrid on 1 March at 6pm (Pavilion 7, Presentations Room), and at the JUSTMAD art fair, where, between February 26 and March 3, the project will be explained at a stand that will exhibit one of Madoz’s photo engravings and a portrait of Cirac.

 CNIO Arte was first launched in 2018 with a piece by visual artist Eva Lootz, created after her meetings with molecular biologist Margarita Salas.
 Besides the funds from the Fundación Banco Santander, the project has the support of the Spanish Foundation for Science and Technology – Ministry of Science, Innovation and Universities, through CNIO & The City.